 Do you have any conservation efforts with your cruises?

 Most Antarctica operators are dedicated to protecting and preserving the polar environment, but some go further than others to put their conservation into action.
 For instance, some ships host researchers actively conducting studies on Antarctic wildlife or ice conditions, and some let you assist via citizen science projects.
-Others may make a donation or financially support polar conservation efforts.
-AdventureSmith Explorations pioneered Carbon-Free Cruising and continues to be a leader in sustainable travel in Antarctica and around the world.
+Others may make a donation or financially support polar conservation efforts, or invest in cutting-edge clean technology for their ships.

 What is included in the cost?

 A trip to Antarctica is a significant investment.
 Different cruises will include different things so comparing on price alone is not always appropriate.
 Are adventure activities included?
 Kayaking is the most popular, but some cruises also offer camping, mountaineering, skiing and even scuba diving and stand-up paddleboarding.
 Some cruises will include alcohol while others charge for your bar tab.
 Is a pre-cruise overnight included in the itinerary and cost?
 Ask about emergency medical evacuation insurance.
 Sometimes insurance is included, and even when it is not it is often required.
 Some cruises will include a expedition parka.
 Most cruises will include expedition boots for guest use, but if not you will need to bring or rent them.
 Finding out what is included will help you compare cruise prices more effectively when looking at published rates and Antarctica cruise deals.
 Learn more about how much does it cost to go to Antarctica.